Best Of19 min read

 • Interface feels dated compared to Monday or ClickUp

-• Nonprofit discount requires a direct ask — it's not advertised
+• Nonprofit discount requires you to ask—it's not advertised

 • Steeper learning curve than Trello or Asana